How to Plan a Spring Dinner Party

 Set the mood

 Are you planning a formal dinner party or a more casual gathering?
 If you want your dinner to be more of a formal occasion, you can’t beat a crisp ivory or natural tablecloth in a formal dining room.
-For a less formal dinner party, there are options for a more relaxed setting, such as outdoors or in the kitchen, and the opportunity to style with more whimsical and decorative linens, such as ruffles or ginghams.
+For a less formal dinner party, there are options for a more relaxed setting, such as outdoors or in the kitchen, and the opportunity to style with more whimsical and decorative linens, such as ginghams or floral prints.
+Discover our Table Linens for further ideas.

 Should you host indoors or outdoors?